Holiday Let or Buy-to-Let in Aberdeenshire: What the Numbers Show

 Holiday Let Gross Revenue Matches Buy-to-Let at Roughly 29% Occupancy

 Holiday let income in Aberdeenshire is highly sensitive to bookings, while buy-to-let rents are essentially locked in once a tenant signs.
 The gross break-even occupancy works out at roughly 29%: at that level, holiday letting and buy-to-let produce identical gross revenue.
-Aberdeenshire's regional average of 32% sits just above that line on gross terms, but because holiday let operating costs run roughly twice as high as buy-to-let, the after-costs break-even is materially further out, which is why buy-to-let still wins on net yield at the regional average.
+Aberdeenshire's regional average of 32% sits just above that line on gross terms, but because holiday let operating costs run roughly twice as high as buy-to-let, the after-costs break-even is further out, which is why buy-to-let still wins on net yield at the regional average.

-Yields Vary Sharply Across Aberdeenshire's 289 Postcode Areas
+Yield Patterns Across Aberdeenshire's 289 Postcode Areas

 Top 5 postcode areas in Aberdeenshire by gross buy-to-let yield.

-The pattern is consistent: postcodes in the Mearns and along Royal Deeside (Stonehaven, Ballater, Braemar) combine sub-£166,453 entry prices with steady rental demand from oil-and-gas commuters and tourism workers.
+The pattern is consistent: postcodes in the Mearns and along Royal Deeside (Stonehaven, Ballater, Braemar) combine accessible entry prices with steady rental demand from oil-and-gas commuters and tourism workers.
 For holiday letting specifically, Ballater and Braemar carry a tourism premium that the dataset's regional occupancy figure understates: peak-season Cairngorms bookings in those postcodes can run well above the 32% regional average.

 These are averages per postcode area.
 The dashboard breaks it down further, by bedroom count and property type, so you can model your specific property.